plan44/p44features/README.md

 *p44features* needs some classes and functions from the [*p44utils*](https://github.com/plan44/p44utils) and [*p44lrgraphics*](https://github.com/plan44/p44lrgraphics) libraries.

 Projects using p44features (or cointaining roots that led to it) include the [ETH digital platform](https://plan44.ch/custom#leth), the "chatty wifi" installation I brought to the 35c3, or the "hermeldon 2018" remote crocket playing installation (both in the [*hermel* branch of *lethd*](https://github.com/plan44/lethd/tree/hermeld)).
-At the time of writing, p44features are getting intergrated into the [vdcd](https://plan44.ch/opensource/vdcd) project, which allows for interesting augmentation of home automation systems.
+The p44features are also integrated in the [vdcd](https://plan44.ch/opensource/vdcd) project, which allows for interesting augmentation of home automation and lighting systems.

 Usage